Requisites - Information for Students

 Where can a student view the equivalencies of transfer courses?

-Equivalencies can be viewed by logging into Campus Information Services (CIS) and generating an undecided degree audit (using My Degree Dashboard).
+Equivalencies can be viewed by logging into Campus Information Services (CIS) and generating an undecided Degree Audit (formerly known as My Degree Dashboard).
 Towards the end of the report a section titled “Transfer Courses with UofU Course Equivalencies” will show the transfer course in the right column and the equivalent UofU course in the left column.

 Are there requisites that are NOT enforced?